mets/METS-primer/Chapter-3.md

 The **agent** element `<agent>` provides for various parties and their roles with respect to the METS record to be documented.

-#### Agent -- attributes

-1. ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-ROLE (string/R): Specifies the function of the agent with respect to the METS record.
-The allowed values are:

-  - *CREATOR*: The person(s) or institution(s) responsible for the METS document.
-  - *EDITOR*: The person(s) or institution(s) that prepares the metadata for encoding.
-  - *ARCHIVIST*: The person(s) or institution(s) responsible for the document/collection.
-  - *PRESERVATION*: The person(s) or institution(s) responsible for preservation functions.
-  - *DISSEMINATOR*: The person(s) or institution(s) responsible for dissemination functions.
-  - *CUSTODIAN*: The person(s) or institution(s) charged with the oversight of a document/collection.
-  - *IPOWNER*: Intellectual Property Owner: The person(s) or institution holding copyright, trade or service marks or other intellectual property rights for the object.
-  - *OTHER*: Use OTHER if none of the preceding values pertains and clarify the type and location specifier being used in the OTHERROLE attribute (see below).

-OTHERROLE (*string/O*): Denotes a role not contained in the allowed values set if OTHER is indicated in the ROLE attribute.

-TYPE (*string/O*): is used to specify the type of AGENT.
-It must be one of the following values:

-  - *INDIVIDUAL*: Use if an individual has served as the agent.
-  - *ORGANIZATION*: Use if an institution, corporate body, association, non-profit enterprise, government, religious body, etc. has served as the agent.
-  - *OTHER*: Use OTHER if none of the preceding values pertain and clarify
-  - the type of agent specifier being used in the OTHERTYPE attribute (see below).

-OTHERTYPE (*string/O*): Specifies the type of agent when the value OTHER is indicated in the TYPE attribute.

 #### Agent -- elements